-- Children must be signed in and out daily by their parent, guardian, or authorized adult, using our electronic sign in and out fingerscan system. - Failure to comply with signing in and out, on a daily basis, will be grounds for dismissal. - If your child is to be absent, please call or email the Site Director to let the site staff know. - Written authorization must be on file if someone younger than 18 years of age picks up a child at from our Infant-Toddler or Preschool Program Sites. - Children to be picked up by older siblings: Written permission must be on file at the site office, and the siblings must sign them out daily.
-The older sibling must be at least 18 or older in the pre-school programs.
+- Children must be signed in and out daily by their parent, guardian, or authorized adult, with a full signature of first and last name, using the Procare Connect mobile App sign in and out system. - Failure to comply with signing in and out, on a daily basis, using a full signature will be grounds for dismissal. - Children to be picked up by older siblings: Written permission must be on file at the site office, and the siblings must sign them out daily.
+The older sibling must be at least 18 or older to pick up a sibling in our preschool programs. - If your child is to be absent, please contact the Site Director through Procare Connect, call, or email to let them know of the absence, preferably before the start of the program day.